JIGutierrez/react-config-loader/README.md

 ### `setupConfig<Config>(initialConfig, updater, options?)`

-- `initialConfig: ConfigDef<Config>`: An object with all non-optional keys from `Config` with a default value.
+- `initialConfig: Config`: An object with all non-optional keys from `Config` with a default value.
 This is the initial value for the configuration.
 - `updater: () => Promise<Config>` function that returns the updated configuration.
 Must throw on error.
 See [Utils](#Utils).
 - `options?: SetupConfigOptions`